arsLan4k1390/Cherrygram/README.md

 - No content restrictions,
 - Support of up to 10 accounts,
 - Added ability to see avatar uploading date,
-- Increased avatars limit from 80 to 100,
 - Mutual contact icon in contacts list,
 - Allow to set a proxy before login,
 - Added native biometrics support,